By using this site, you agree to the Privacy Policy and Terms of Use.

 Should I stop eating bananas entirely?

 No, bananas remain nutritionally valuable for potassium, fiber, and vitamin B6.
-The UC Davis research indicates the issue only affects flavanol absorption when combined with berries in smoothies.
+The issue only affects flavanol absorption when combined with berries in smoothies.
 Eating bananas separately preserves both fruits’ individual nutritional benefits.

 What are the best alternatives to bananas in berry smoothies?